Skip to main content

 The theoretical results have been tested via nanofabrication technology and ultrafast spectroscopy means.
 In particular we have investigated a variety of metasurface configurations, seeking for the enhancement of nonlinear effects for the control of light polarization (one of the internal structural elements of light beams) and wavefront.
 To achieve this goal, three different strategies have been explored: (i) metasurfaces based on asymmetric metaatoms in 3D or even 2D configurations; (ii) metasurfaces with symmetric metaatoms to be made highly anisotropic by inducing inhomogeneous excitation of hot carriers or of electron-hole pairs at the nanoscale; (iii) polarization and wavefront control via third-harmonic or second-harmonic generated beams.

 Thanks to the synergy between the novel modeling approaches introduced in the field and the refined experimental techniques implemented, we have reported key results towards the final aim of the project, that is the development of a novel photonic platform based on nonlinear metasurfaces for the all-optical structuring of light beams.
-In particular we demonstrated: (i) full reconfiguration of light polarization at GHz speed; (ii) giant, record high, photoinduced transient dichroism; (iii) light-by-light reconfiguration of light beam wavefront on picosecond time scale; (iv) orbital angular momentum structuring of nonlinearly generated light.
+In particular we demonstrated: (i) full reconfiguration of light polarization at GHz speed; (ii) giant, record high, photoinduced transient dichroism; (iii) light-by-light reconfiguration of light beam wavefront on picosecond time scale; (iv) orbital angular momentum structuring of nonlinearly generated light; (v) novel multi-functional nonlinear metasurfaces also in stacking configurations; (vI) spatially-controlled all-optical tuning and switching of metasurfaces; (vii) efficient ultrafast all-optical metamirrors; and (vii) novel ultrafast lasers and modulation methods.

-The progress beyond state-of-the-art achieved by the project is ascertained by the number of articles published by our Consortium on international peer-referred scientific journals, 44 in total, including two articles on the most prestigious journal in the field, Nature Photonics, and 4 review/perspective articles in high impact journals.
+The progress beyond state-of-the-art achieved by the project is ascertained by the number of articles published by our Consortium on international peer-referred scientific journals, including the most prestigious journals in photonics and nanosciences: 1 Nature Nanotechnology, 3 Nature Photonics, 3 Light: Science & Applications, 2 Advanced Photonics, 3 ACS Nano and 4 Nature Communications.

-The project partners have already enrolled 18 people among post-docs, PhD students and researchers, and several young researchers have been involved and started their training along the new research directions opened by METAFAST.
+The project partners have enrolled about 20 people among post-docs, PhD students and researchers, and several young researchers have been involved and started their training along the new research directions opened by METAFAST.
+Thanks to the expertise developed working on the METAFAST project, several young researchers from different Units of our Consortium have boosted their carrier with starting grants, including ERC Starting and MSCA Global fellowship.

-This applicative scenario is very timely, since the market of free-space optics communications is growing: more than 500 Light Fidelity (LiFi) startups are now operative worldwide.
-If successful, the project can contribute to a breakthrough development in this new emerging market.
+This applicative scenario is timely, since the market of free-space optics communications is growing: more than 500 Light Fidelity (LiFi) startups are now operative worldwide.
+The researchers involved in the METAFAST project will definidely contribute to a breakthrough development in this new emerging market in the near future.

 Ultrafast reconfigurable metasurface for transient optical dichroism